 Far reaching alterations in cellular energy metabolism are a hallmark of renal cancer.
 Hyperpolarised [1-13C]-pyruvate MRI is a non-ionising, quantitative imaging technique which allows our group to investigate the core of these metabolic changes.
 Our interest covers both clinical and translational aspects of this technique.

 While hyperpolarised [1-13C]-pyruvate MRI enables unknown insights into patient tumour metabolism, it is currently reserved for a small number of centres worldwide which have the relevant infrastructure and expertise.
-We also investigate the ability of radiomics of standard of care imaging in RCC to support clinical decision making.
+We also investigate the ability of radiomics of standard- of- care imaging in renal cell carcinoma (RCC) to support clinical decision making.
 Radiomics models may help address clinical questions which are difficult to assess with subjective image interpretation.
-Questions, which are of particular interest to our group, are the imaging-based prediction of tumour subtype, aggressiveness and early response to therapy.
+The main questions, which are of particular interest to our group, are the imaging-based prediction of tumour subtype, aggressiveness and early response to therapy.

+One aspect we are working on is the analysis of the robustness of RCC radiomic features extracted from CT images of heterogeneous cohorts, and what is the impact of different acquisition parameters (e.g. vendor, reconstruction kernel), as well as perturbations of regions of interest, on the values of these features.
+These studies can also be connected to measure their expected effect in Radiomics models such as those for tumour classification.
 Imaging plays an important role in oncological treatment response assessment for many cancer types.
-With the availability of an increasing number of targeted and non-targeted anti-cancer drugs for renal cancer, the rapid detection of treatment response and relapse become of increasing clinical relevance.
-In collaboration with colleagues from the departments of urology and oncology, we investigate how multiparametric MRI can be utilised for treatment stratification in current and future clinical trials.
+With the availability of an increasing number of targeted and non-targeted anti-cancer drugs for RCC, the rapid detection of treatment response and relapse become of increasing clinical relevance.
+In collaboration with colleagues from the Departments of Urology and Oncology, we investigate how multiparametric MRI can be utilised for treatment stratification in current and future clinical trials.

 Pancreatic cancer (PCa) is the 4th leading cause of cancer-related deaths, with approximately equal rates of annual incidence and mortality.
 It is estimated that it will become the second leading cause of cancer-related deaths by 2030.
 There is still a critical unmet need for better ways to non-invasively assess PCa at the different stages of diagnosis.
 Finding new imaging approaches to better clinically evaluate pancreatic cancer is a field of active research both by radiology led research and also as part of ongoing Oncology clinical trials.